rednafi/digressions/_posts/python/2020-04-06-python-precommit.md

     - Custom Separate Sections (Defined by `forced_separate` list in the configuration file)
     - Custom Sections (Defined by `sections` list in configuration file)

-    Inside each section, the imports are sorted alphabetically. `Isort` automatically removes duplicate python imports, and wraps long from imports to the specified line length (defaults to 79).
+    Inside each section, the imports are sorted alphabetically. *Isort* automatically removes duplicate python imports, and wraps long from imports to the specified line length (defaults to 79).

-* **[Flake8](https://github.com/PyCQA/flake8)**: `Flake8` is a wrapper around `PyFlakes`, `pycodestyle`, Ned Batchelder's [McCabe script](https://github.com/PyCQA/mccabe).
-The combination of these three linters makes sure that your code is compliant with [PEP 8](https://www.python.org/dev/peps/pep-0008/) and free from obvious code smells.
+* **[Flake8](https://github.com/PyCQA/flake8)**: *Flake8* is a wrapper around *PyFlakes*, *pycodestyle*, Ned Batchelder's [McCabe script](https://github.com/PyCQA/mccabe).
+The combination of these three linters makes sure that your code is compliant with [PEP 8](https://www.python.org/dev/peps/pep-0008/) and free of some obvious code smells.

 ## Installing Pre-commit